kent-map/chirpy/_posts/2026-06-24-dale-street-chatham.md

 <br><br>
 Back in the days when winter supplied us with ice and snow, and the local councils took care of the business they were created for, the hill pavements were scored deep with diagonal wounds so that boots could keep a grip.
 Metal handrails were installed.
 We'd perform somersaults over them and pretend to be Olga Korbut.

-Olga Korbut Milan 1972.jpg
+{% include embed/image.html src="wc:Olga Korbut Milan 1972.jpg

 Our house in Dale Street was tucked into a curve in the valley.
 The windows were always clean and the paintwork neat.
 The little front garden contained a rose bush rather than a jumble of plastic recycling bins (we had a single dustbin out back, embossed with the  warning that it shouldn’t be used for hot ashes).
 Most mothers stayed at home when they had children.
 Sometimes they would take on a cleaning job.
 In the evenings they might host Pippa Dee or Tupperware parties to make a bit of extra money for Christmas.
 <br><br>
 When my mum held one of these, a gaggle of local ladies would take over our sitting room.
 They would sip warm wine and nibble on cheesy biscuits, their conversation growing slowly louder until it reached a crescendo.
 At this point, if it was a Pippa Dee event, we kids would be dreading the call to come in and try something on.
 Mum would wash our clothes by hand and spin them in a spin dryer, before hanging them outside on a metal rotary line made in Australia.
 My dad cemented it into the lawn and we would hang from it and pretend it was a merry go round once the washing had been taken indoors.

-Tupperware party.jpg
+{% include embed/image.html src="wc:Tupperware party.jpg

 Towels and sheets were done in the boiler.
 The Co Op laundry man would spirit the blankets away every summer and bring them back clean, folded and wrapped with brown paper and string.
 <br><br>